 We will sponsor three rallies in 2018.
 The dates and locations are:

 Rallies will run from 9am-2pm, weather permitting.
-You can get more information about these rallies by emailing Bob Cassell at YoungEagles@eaa1114.org.
+You can get more information by emailing Bob Cassell at YoungEagles@eaa1114.org.

 Our Young Eagles Coordinator volunteer is Bob Cassell.
 If you have any questions about the program, you can contact him by email at YoungEagles@eaa1114.org.